ESPN's Rolling All-Australian: Round 21 team for season 2025

 So, who deserves a coveted blazer if the season were to end right now?

-ESPN's mid-year All-Australian team (post-Round 15)
+ESPN's mid-year All-Australian team (post-Round 21)

-C: Max Holmes (GEE), Ed Richards (WB), Bailey Smith (GEE)
+C: Max Holmes (GEE), Bailey Smith (GEE), Jordan Dawson (ADE)

-I/C: Caleb Serong (FRE), Hugh McCluggage (BRIS), Noah Anderson (GC), Tom Liberatore (WB)
+I/C: Hugh McCluggage (BRIS), Matt Rowell (GC), Caleb Serong (FRE), Tom Liberatore (WB)

-Changes from Round 14
+Changes after Round 20

 In the mix, and those on notice